 By changing this one technique to using a monolingual dictionary ( except in emergencies) you can in the long term, have a huge difference in how quick and adept you are in taking on the new language.
 By staying with the target language you are forcing your brain to stay in L2.
 You are training your brain to operate in that mode, all the time establishing the necessary links required for ease of use.
 It is well accepted that you need more links in your brain about a certain event etc if you are to remember it easily.

-Whilst this may seem like a slow process to start off with, because you are not used to it and because it will require more work on your part, you are actually reprogramming your brain to always use the target language.
-Alongside with this, I would suggest that initially once you understand the word then you need to write it down in sentence ( sometimes more) in the language you are learning in the language you are learning, like below.
+Whilst this may seem like a slow process to start off with because you are not used to it and because it will require more work on your part, you are actually reprogramming your brain to always use the target language.
+Alongside this, I would suggest that initially once you understand the word then you need to write it down in sentence ( sometimes more) in the language you are learning, like below.
 The actual experience of formulating sentences will create further links.
 The more evocative the sentence is in terms of your personal experience the better it is.
 Why you may ask?
 Again, you are linking the new language to your past experiences.
 For example,

 Floods happen when the water rises and covers what is not meant to be covered.
 My bathroom got flooded because I forgot to turn off the tap.
 The city got flooded after the heavy rains.”

 This, of course, will require more work on your part, but the work itself will set up more and more links in your brain which will result in you being able to remember the word as well as when to use it.!
 If you do this often enough you will automate this and eventually you won’t need to write it down at all, as your brain will automatically go through this process.
 I will suggest here that many so-called “talented” language learners do this unconsciously and automatically.

 Language Learning Technique 2